 Britt B Pinnacles Day Trip

-With only two of us plus Patricia our guide we left Perth around 8 am heading first to Yanchep Park.
+We left Perth around 8 am heading first to Yanchep Park.
 Patricia kept us busy by pointing out different places telling us the history behind each place and answering any questions we had.

 Our first stop was Yanchep Park, were we spent time watching kangaroos and koalas in their natural surroundings, birds by the lake and also learning a lot about the native plants.
 It was a very casual and non hurried walk through the park, peaceful and quiet on a beautiful day.
 There were plenty of photo ops.